What is Logistics: Definition, Importance and Types

 1. Inbound Logistics

-Inbound logistics comprises the transportation, storage, and receiving of goods into a business.
+Inbound logistics comprises the transportation, storage, and receiving of goods to a business.
 It is the movement of resources from suppliers to manufacturers.
 It is the first and most important step in the logistics value chain, as it can impact the remaining processes.

 2. Outbound Logistics